SeldonIO/seldon-core/docs/crd/readme.md

 }
 ```

 The core deployment spec consists of a set of ```predictors```.
-Each predictor represents a seperate runtime serving graph.
+Each predictor represents a separate runtime serving graph.
 The set of predictors will serve request as controlled by a load balancer.
 At present the share of traffic will be in relation to the number of replicas each predictor has.
 A use case for two predictors would be a main deployment and a canary, with the main deployment having 9 replicas and the canary 1, so the canary receives 10% of the overall traffic.
-Each predictor will be a seperately set of managed deployments with Kubernetes so it is safe to add and remove predictors without affecting existing predictors.
+Each predictor will be a separately set of managed deployments with Kubernetes so it is safe to add and remove predictors without affecting existing predictors.

 To allow an OAuth API to be provisioned you should specify an OAuth key and secret.
 If you are using Ambassador you will not need this as you can plug in your own external authentication using Ambassador.